Yoga for Depression | Medical Yoga Therapy

 Yoga is an age-old Hindu practice, the potential therapeutic benefits of which the West has just lately learned about.
 A growing corpus of empirical research has documented the beneficial effects of mind-body therapy in the management of mental illnesses, including anxiety and depression.
 According to the National Institutes of Health Center for Complementary and Alternative Medicine, mind-body therapies encompass a range of methods intended to improve one’s mental ability to influence physical symptoms and function.

 It is thought that practicing yoga strengthens the bond between the mind and body and can be therapeutically applied to a range of illnesses.
-Yoga has been shown to have potential therapeutic effects through a variety of pathways, including activation of antagonistic neuromuscular systems, stimulation of the limbic system, and modification of the autonomic nervous system, particularly a decrease in sympathetic tone.
+Numerous pathways have been demonstrated by yoga to have potential therapeutic effects, including the activation of antagonistic neuromuscular systems, limbic system stimulation, and modifications to the autonomic nervous system, specifically a decrease in sympathetic tone.

 For Clinical Use